ramosisw/dotnet-nuget-tree/src/readme.md

   dotnet-nuget-tree [options] <PATH|PROJECT>

 Arguments:
-  <PATH|PROJECT>  Where find *.csproj files to load nugets info.
+  <PATH|PROJECT>  Where find *.csproj files to load nuget info.
 If a file is not specified, the command will search the current directory for one.

 Options:
   -v, --verbosity       Displays query packages.
   -h, --help            Show command line help.
   -d, --deep            Deep search tree, default 1.
   -t, --tree            Output like a tree packages, default true.
+  --disable-cache       Disable cache of packages, default false.
 ```

 ## Example